Do you hear that?

 Can you hear your inner voice begging you to slow down, relax, and take better care of yourself?

 Do you hear it?
-It’s telling you that you can’t keep up this pace; you’re on the brink, and it never seems to end.
+It’s telling you can’t keep up this pace; you’re on the brink, and it never seems to end.

 Let me guess.
 You hear it, but you dismiss it and keep going at warp speed, right?